josephwandile/strassen/strassens-zbathen-jkahn/strassens-zbathen-jkahn/README.md

 * All calculations up to 32 bits
 * Randomly populate for testing with {0,1}, {0,1,2}, {-1,0,1}
+* Inline strassen implementation
+* Increase modularity
+* Excel analysis / i.e. printing to CSV
+* Do mathy analysis
+* Padding (lazy data structures?)
+* Decide how to do memory management for auxiliary matrices

 * Writeup
  * left_matrix v. right_matrix to promote cache efficiency